Thrust into stardom at nine, Emma Watson is best known for her role as ‘Hermione Granger’ in the Harry Potter series.

 The ranking is based on the brands’ ethical standards and sustainability credentials.

-Apart from the search function, one other handy feature is that the app filters brands with a similar ethical rating of ‘Great’.
+Apart from the search function, another handy feature is that the app filters brands with a similar ethical rating of ‘Great.’

 The app’s filtering system makes it more convenient for conscious consumers to search for sustainable brands.

 The ‘Good On You’ app is an effective tool for reducing individual fashion footprints.